Concordium/concordium-node-sdk-js/packages/sdk/README.md

 ### Building App

-Initial App build may take significant amount of RAM (up to 10Gb), due to converted wasm module to js code.
+The initial app build may take a significant amount of RAM (up to 10Gb), due to converted wasm module to js code.
-If you're encountering error `Reached heap limit Allocation failed - JavaScript heap out of memory` You need to increase memory limit `NODE_OPTIONS=--max-old-space-size`
+If you encounter the error `Reached heap limit Allocation failed - JavaScript heap out of memory` You need to increase memory limit `NODE_OPTIONS=--max-old-space-size`

-Example of start script in `packaje.json`
+Example of start script in `package.json`

 ```json
 {